 - 1. The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
 Step by Step instructions is not a plan. - 2.
 Projects with missing or insufficient plans will be lowered one ribbon group.
 (I.e. blue exhibit will receive a red ribbon.) - 3.
 Projects that have unsecured glass, i.e. glass shelves, glass top of a coffee table, etc. should not be brought to the fair.
 Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed. - 4.
 The entry card, plans and all other paperwork should be secured to the project in some manner.
 It is recommended to use a plastic bag with a hole punched through it and use string to tie this to the exhibit. - 5.
-Refinished/repaired furniture should be exhibited in Home Environment Single Exhibit. - 6.
+Refinished/repaired furniture should be exhibited in Home Environment Single Exhibit, which is not state fair eligible. - 6.
 Projects made from pre-cut kits are not allowed. - 7.
 In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; design; choice of wood; suitability and quality of finish; and usefulness. - 8.
-Firearms and weapons are not to be entered or displayed. - 279.
+Firearms and weapons are not to be entered or displayed. - 9.
+Projects with "fractal burning" are NOT ALLOWED.
+(Example electrical burning to make black linework on artwork.) - 279.
 Article made by 7 to 9 year old member - 280.
-Article made by 10 to 13 year old member - 281.
-Article made by 14 to 18 year old member
+Article made by 10 to 13 year old member

+281. Article made by 14 to 18 year old member